shivannis/xandr-docs-public/xandr-docs/articles/curate/user-id-mapping-with-getuid-and-mapuid.md

 where the URL is the the one you want the mapping directed to.
-This pixel is placed on Prostarr's webpages, and when it fires, the Impression Bus inserts the Xandr user ID into the URL by replacing the `$UID` macro.
+This pixel is placed on Prostarr's webpages, and when it fires, the Impression Bus inserts the Microsoft Advertising user ID into the URL by replacing the `$UID` macro.